drkarim/Sensitivity-and-Specificity/README.md

-# Sensitiity and Specificity Analysis for 3D Imaging Data
+# Sensitivity and Specificity Analysis for 3D Imaging Data

 [VTK surface data](http://www.cacr.caltech.edu/~slombey/asci/vtk/vtk_formats.simple.html) is constructed from point (or vertex) and cells (or surface polygons).
 It can accomodate data in both points and cells.